By accepting you will be accessing a service provided by a third-party external to https://www.medentry.edu.au/

 1. No guarantee: Melbourne Graduate medicine does NOT have guaranteed places in Medicine, even though the university claims that it has.
 Even those who obtain an ATAR of 99.95 have to maintain certain GPA to progress to medicine after their first degree!
 There have been many students misled, disappointed and angry that the 'guaranteed' place is really no guarantee at all - unfortunately they discover it too late: after finishing their Biomedicine degree.

 2. More stress and uncertainty: You have just finished a hard slog for your final high school exams.
 Do you really want to continue to do that for another 3 to 4 years?
 And you have to live with the pressure and uncertainty that you may not get in, in spite of your hard work.
-Only those with high GPAs have a chance of getting in to graduate entry medicine.
+Only those with high GPAs and high score in GAMSAT have a chance of getting in to graduate entry medicine.

 3. The dreaded GAMSAT: To get into Melbourne medicine, you will also need to sit the dreaded 6 hour GAMSAT test and do well, to have a chance of getting into Melbourne graduate medicine.